Azure-Samples/azure-sql-db-invoke-external-rest-endpoints/README.md

 ### [Azure Functions](./azure-functions.ipynb)

+In the provede notebook you can find samples on how to invoke an [Azure Function](https://learn.microsoft.com/azure/azure-functions/functions-overview) using a [HTTP Trigger](https://learn.microsoft.com/azure/azure-functions/functions-bindings-http-webhook-trigger):

-- Call a public (or anonymous) Azure Function
+- Invoke a public (or anonymous) Azure Function
+- Invoke an Azure Function protected by a secret key
+- Invoke an Azure Function protected by Azure AD

+### [Azure Event Hubs]

+Included samples:

+- Send
 - Call an Azure Function protected by a secret key
 - Call an Azure Function protected by Azure AD

-### [Azure Event Hubs]

-Work in progress

 ### [Azure Event Grid]